A delicious brown sugar ham glaze can make all the difference from a boring dry ham!

 - Whisk together brown sugar, flour, mustard, spices, vinegar and honey until thoroughly combined.

-- Spread over ham before putting into the oven, being sure to get the glaze in between the slices or scores.
-I like to put it on the ham, wrap the ham in foil, then take the foil off the last 20 minutes or so, basting with juices in the pan as needed.
+- Spread the glaze over the ham before putting it into the oven, being sure to get the glaze in between the slices or scores.
+I like to put the glaze on the ham, cover the pan with the ham in it loosely in foil so it won't burn, and then take the foil off the last 20 minutes or so, basting with juices in the pan as needed.

 I hope you enjoyed this Brown Sugar Ham Glaze Recipe – be sure to check out our other recipes!